 Anyone interested in participating in the event can meet at 8:15 a.m. in the main parking lot by the historic village.
 Follow the Garden State Parkway to Exit 98, then follow the brown signs for Allaire State Park.
 The walk through the park will end before noon.
 Rob Fanning will be the event leader.

 The trip is open to both members and non-members of the Monmouth County Audubon Society, and participation is free.
 Advance registration is not required.
-Participants should dress appropriately for chilly temperatures, which are common along the coast at this time of year.
-Binoculars are essential, and a field guide is helpful.
+Participants should bring binoculars and field guides and should dress appropriately for the weather, including clothing suitable for rain if the forecast is questionable.
+The walk will take place light rain or shine.
+If the weather is doubtful participants can check the organization’s website for any last-minute changes.
 Pets are not permitted.